danesparza/calendar-service/README.md

 Parameter       | Description
 ----------      | -----------
-authEmail       | authEmail description authSubject     | authSubject description keyFile         | keyFile description port            | The port the service listens on.
+authEmail       | Service account email address, as listed in your [Google Developer's console](https://console.developers.google.com) authSubject     | The email address to impersonate.
+The request will be made on behalf of this account, so you need ownership of this user account keyFile         | The location of the PEM encoded keyfile to authenticate your service account port            | The port the service listens on.
 allowedOrigins  | comma seperated list of [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) origins to allow.
 In order to access the service directly from a javascript application, you'll need to specify the origin you'll be running the javascript site on.
 For example: http://www.myjavascriptapplication.com